elliott-king/elliott-king.github.io/_posts/2020-09-30-virtualenv.md

 title: "Python Virtual Environments and Beyond"
 date: 2020-09-30 09:00:00 -0000
 categories: python heroku
-description: An overview of Python virtual environments.
+excerpt: An overview of Python virtual environments.
 ---

 When I was first learning Python, the concept of virtual environments seemed unnecessary to me.
 Why would I bother keeping track of a different set of libraries within my current directory?
 What is wrong with the global ones?
 It wasn't until I became a more mature programmer that I realized the usefulness.